MatthewReece/cloud-list-app/README.md

 Challenge: The project began using the older, global Amplify V5 structure.
 A necessary switch to the modern, modular V6 structure introduced significant breaking changes in API access and component usage, creating major confusion around dependency imports and configuration file referencing.

-Resolution: Successfully refactored the entire authentication flow, moving from global Amplify.configure() calls to targeted modular imports (e.g., @aws-amplify/auth).
+Resolution: Successfully refactored the entire authentication flow, moving from global Amplify.configure() calls to targeted modular imports.
 This demonstrated an ability to adapt to rapid SDK changes and integrate modern, tree-shakeable AWS libraries.

 2. Next.js Static Environment Variable Injection

-Challenge: Next.js, when configured for static export (output: 'export'), intentionally ignores standard environment variables (like REACT*APP*).
+Challenge: Next.js, when configured for static export, intentionally ignores standard environment variables (like REACT*APP*).
 The deployed app initially failed because the critical API URL was resolving as undefined.

 Resolution: Correctly implemented the NEXT*PUBLIC* prefix across the codebase and configuration.
-The final URL was explicitly injected into the static build files via the package.json build script to guarantee its presence at deploy time, resolving the runtime configuration failure.
+The final URL was explicitly injected into the static build files via the package.json build script, guaranteeing its presence at deploy time.

-3. Configuration Guardrail Implementation
+3. Terraform for Infrastructure as Code (IaC)

-Challenge: An application must fail immediately during deployment if a critical API URL is missing, rather than failing silently at runtime.
+Challenge: Ensuring all AWS components (Cognito, API Gateway, Lambda, DynamoDB) were correctly wired together and accessible, while maintaining a reproducible deployment environment.

-Resolution: A TypeScript guardrail was implemented in the main component to immediately throw a specific, descriptive configuration error if the required API URL was missing.
-This prevents silent production failures and alerts the developer immediately to a configuration error.
+Resolution: Defined all backend resources using Terraform.
+This ensured a consistent and declarative state for the entire infrastructure, making the deployment fully repeatable and auditable.

 4. AWS Cognito Redirect Management